DarynHolmes/vue-devtools-order/README.md

 The Vue DevTools shows this order in reverse.
 This makes it difficult to "time travel" with the dev tools.

-It appears that the Dev Tools are not using enough precesion when ordering by time.
+It appears that the Dev Tools are not using enough precision when ordering by time.